Types of Hobs – Which Should You Choose?

 Domino doesn’t actually refer to types of hobs, but the style.
 They are known for their thin rectangular design.
 Domino hobs come as both electric and gas models and usually consist of one or two cooking zones.
 They are the perfect space-saving solution if your kitchen happens to be on the smaller side and you need more room to work.

 You have chosen the best type of hob for your kitchen, great!
 No more burnt-on food, ruined pans and painfully slow cooking times!
 Now your cooktop just needs to be fitted.

 Fantastic Services offers a complete electrical appliance installation service that includes fitting new cooking hobs.
 The skilled and certified electricians provide a high-quality service with proven results.
-Leave the hard work to the professionals and enjoy your new hob!
+If you are on a lookout for new hobs simply because your old ones are not performing well in recent times, maybe they just need a quick and easy repair.
+Book a visit for cooker hob repair and the electrician may bring your old hobs back to life.
+Leave the hard work to the professionals and enjoy flawless cooking!